how to test that an Exception is raised

 29 # with self.assertRaises(IndexError):

-the terminal still shows green, even though Exception is not IndexError, it does NOT get raised.
+the terminal still shows green, which is NOT the expected behavior.
+Exception is not IndexError and still does NOT get raised.
 The assertRaises exits after the first line that causes IndexError and does NOT run the other lines.

 23 def test_catching_index_error_in_tests(self):